zwigi9/Child_Mind_Institute-Multiclass-classification-AI-Model/README.md

 *https://www.kaggle.com/competitions/child-mind-institute-problematic-internet-use*

-*Autors: Adam Tokarski, Maksymilian Wiciński*
+*Authors: Adam Tokarski, Maksymilian Wiciński*
 ### ⭐ Introduction

 This project focused on solving a multiclass classification problem with an imbalanced dataset, predicting the Severity Impairment Index (SII) (0-3) for individuals based on physical activity and fitness data.